jackmott/jackmott.github.io/_posts/2016-8-30-think-before-you-parallelize.markdown

 Method |     Median |
 ---------------------- |----------- |
       iter | 9.65 ms |
-    par_iter |  2.59 ms |
+    par_iter |  2.43 ms |

 <br/>

-These are excellent results, basically tied with C++, and requiring only a single line of code to express.
+These are excellent results, tied with C++, and requiring only a single line of code to express.

 ## Summary